Kipyegon kicks off another holiday after winning Athlos NYC

 Kipyegon tracked the pacemaker closely through 400m (1:01.61) and 800m (2:03.17).
 She kicked hard on the back straight and charged towards the finish line, crossing it in 3:48.68 to win by almost three seconds.

-The performance followed her 4:06.42 mile in Paris a week earlier – the fastest women’s Mile performance in history, albeit in an unofficial and unratifiable exhibition event.
+The performance followed her 4:06.42 miles in Paris a week earlier – the fastest women’s Mile performance in history, albeit in an unofficial and unratifiable exhibition event.

 Kipyegon kicked off the season with the Sirikwa Classic Cross Country Tour in Eldoret in February but did not finish the women’s 10km race.